 Protecting Your Pets From Fleas and Ticks

-It’s painful to watch your pet scratch at itchy flea bites.
+It’s painful to watch your pet scratch at itchy flea bites, which is why medication like NexGard Spectra exists.
+As a pet owner, of course, you want your pet to be as healthy and comfortable as possible.
+Unless you find a way to get rid of the fleas and ticks, the itching will continue.
 But even worse, the diseases your pet can get from fleas and ticks can cause some serious damage to the four-legged members of your family.
 Just hoping your pet won’t come in contact with ticks and fleas isn’t enough.
 You need to take preventive measures to keep your pet free of fleas and ticks.
 If none of these have been working for your pet, look here to try and find the best treatment for fleas.

 The Danger of Ticks and Fleas

 Ticks can cause lyme disease, anaplasmosis, ehrlichiosis, and tick paralysis.
 Furthermore, because ticks aren’t easy to spot, pet owners often don’t always recognize a tick problem until their pet is exhibiting severe symptoms.

 Fleas can cause a severe allergic reaction called flea allergy dermatitis (FAD).
 If it goes untreated, it can lead to skin damage from scratching and chewing. which can even lead to secondary skin infections.
 Fleas also can transmit tapeworms.
 And don’t forget that fleas can also jump from animal to human.
 So, it’s important to do everything possible to prevent fleas and ticks in the first place.
 If you’re looking specifically into why your cat might be showing symptoms of fleas or ticks, you’ll want to go and get them tested and treated as soon as possible, have a look into more cat skin problems if you’re thinking it may be another skin related issue.

 If you can wrestle your dog or cat into a bath, a medicated shampoo treatment will kill ticks and fleas on contact.
 While an effective tick and flea treatment, you’ll have to repeat the process every two weeks or so.